estuary/flow/site/docs/guides/create-dataflow.md

 :::

 ## Prerequisites

 This guide assumes a basic understanding of Flow and its key concepts.
 Before you begin, it's recommended that you read the [high level concepts](../concepts/README.md) documentation.

 ## Introduction

+In Estuary Flow, you create data flows to connect data **source** and **destination** systems.
+The set of specifications that defines a data flow is known as a **catalog**, and is made of several important entities.

-The simplest Flow **catalog** comprises three types of entities that define your data flow: a data **capture** from an external source, one or more **collections**, which store that data in a cloud-backed data lake, and a **materialization**, to push them to an external destination.
+The simplest Flow catalog comprises three types of entities:

+* A data **capture**, which ingests data from an external source
+* One or more **collections**, which store that data in a cloud-backed data lake
+* A **materialization**, to push the data to an external destination

-In the majority of cases, the capture and materialization each rely on a plug-in **connector**.
+Almost always, the capture and materialization each rely on a **connector**.
+A connector is a plug-in component that interfaces between Flow and whatever data system you need to connect to.
 Here, we'll walk through how to leverage various connectors, configure them, and deploy your catalog to create an active data flow.

 ## Create a capture